10 of the best and most inspirational fonts for business cards

 Why it works: A true retro script, Fabfelt provides a welcoming feel without the brushmark and grain effect common with brush strokes.
 But don’t let that deter you—Fabfelt is the perfect modern adaptation of classic signage we know and love.

-So there you have it—an array of fonts and type families from the 1800s to present day.
+So there you have it—an array of fonts and type families from the 1800s to the present day.
 No matter how your brand evolves, there will always be a rich type heritage to draw inspiration from to match your brand voice.